 The inspection description is an HTML file.
 The description is displayed in the upper right panel of the Inspections settings dialog when an inspection is selected from the list.

 Implicit in using

 LocalInspectionTool in the class hierarchy of the inspection implementation means following some conventions.

 The inspection description file is expected to be located under $RESOURCES_ROOT_DIRECTORY$/inspectionDescriptions/.
 If the inspection description file is to be located elsewhere, override

 The name of the description file is expected to be the inspection $SHORT_NAME$.html as provided by the inspection description, or the inspection implementation class.
 If a short name is not provided by the plugin, the IntelliJ Platform computes one by removing

 Inspectionsuffix from the implementation class name.

 Inspection Unit Test

 comparing_references_inspection code sample provides a unit test for the inspection.
-See the Testing Plugins section for general information about plugin testing.
+See the Testing Overview section for general information about plugin testing.

 comparing_references_inspection test is based on the